CredentialEngine/CredentialRegistry/docs/08_schemas.md

 ## Schemas

-The json-schemas, usualy, are defined inside files on the `schemas` folder.
+The json-schemas, can be defined on fixture files inside the `fixtures/schemas` folder.
-You can check the existing schema on `GET /api/schemas/info`
+You can check the existing schemas on `GET /api/schemas/info`

 But it's possible to update a schema directly via API.
-For this you just use an envelope with an encoded resource (the schema), just like we do for everything else.
+For this you just use an envelope with an encoded resource (the schema), then perform a `PUT` request on the corresponding schema.

 ### Resource